A community service program for all of La Crosse

 Interpretive signs and maps

 The City of La Crosse is our primary partner in the Love the Bluffs program.
-Together, we're updating trailhead kiosks and planning a few carefully placed interpretive signs on three properties in the north blufflands.
+Together, we're updating trailhead kiosks and adding a few carefully placed interpretive signs on three properties in the north blufflands.
 Our goal is to create greater awareness of how and why the blufflands and their native plants and wildlife need care from the community.
 Improved communication and visibility of park policies and designated trails will be included in the trailhead kiosk updates.
-The updated kiosks and signs will be installed in the spring of 2021.
+Installation of the updated kiosks and signs has begun and should be complete before the end of 2021.

 In early November 2019, we launched a social media campaign called "Take 5 to Love the Bluffs" to reach as many community members as possible with easy things that anyone can do to help out when visiting the La Crosse Blufflands.
 You can see the series of short videos here.